 TouchDown event (these two was benchmarked to arrive at the same frame, with event triggers coming before all

-Update), letting the OS tell Unity directly whenever a touch happen is faster.
+Update), letting the OS tell Unity directly ("callback") whenever a touch happen is faster.

 But did you know that natively, all input are handed to you by callbacks?
-Native Touch achieve low latency input by bringing back callback-style input handling to you in Unity, by hacking into the earliest line possible that we are able to cleanly add a
+Native Touch achieve lowest latency input by bringing back callback-style input handling to you in Unity, by hacking into the earliest line possible at native side that we are able to cleanly add a

-static method callback in the native side, even before giving the input to Unity, as you will soon learn more in the Implementation page the details of its inner workings.
-Everything has been explained to the point that you could just implement the whole plugin yourself, because native stuff is scary and being the most transparent to developers is important.
+static method callback point to C#, even before giving the input to Unity.
+In the Implementation page you will learn details of its inner workings to the point that you could just implement the whole plugin yourself.
+Native stuff are scary and being the most transparent to developers is important.

-Input.___ state polling-based input API is easy to use for beginners, but a major disadvantage is that it must be slower than the native callback-based API and who knows how many frames Unity take to make them available for polling since the touch's actual time.
+Input.___ state polling-based input API is easy to use for beginners, but a disadvantage is that it must be slower than the native callback-based API and who knows how many frames Unity take to make them available for polling since the touch's actual time.
 For you to see the states available right now in a particular frame, the callbacks must have happened in an earlier frame so Unity is able to update the states in the first place.
 What if we could just act right there instead?
 Native Touch is exactly that.
 Native side is sending callback, so Native Touch tries to make that linked to C#.

 By the way, for those not accustomed to native development on iOS and Android, since the beginning both has an entry point of any input as a callback and not state polling like Unity.
 It is clear that this callback way could be the fastest because it aligns closely with the native side.